 Allow to write CBIT independence in BFD outgoing packets.
 Also allow to read both C-BIT value of BFD and lookup BGP peer status.
 This command is useful when a BFD down event is caught, while the BGP peer requested that local BGP keeps the remote BGP entries as staled if such issue is detected.
 This is the case when graceful restart is enabled, and it is wished to ignore the BD event while waiting for the remote router to restart.

-no neighbor bfd check-control-plane-failure Disallow to write CBIT independence in BFD outgoing packets.
-Also disallow to ignore BFD down notification.

-This is the default behaviour.
+Disabling this disables presence of CBIT independence in BFD outgoing packets and pays attention to BFD down notifications.
+This is the default.

 neighbor bfd profile BFDPROF